Tips for Parents

-- Help them remember that people they meet online are not always who they say they are.
+- Help them remember people they meet online are not always who they say they are.

-- Tell them not to respond to messages that are inappropriate or make them feel uncomfortable in any way.
+- Tell them not to respond to messages that are inappropriate or make them feel uncomfortable.

 - Encourage children to tell an adult if they ever encounter a problem online.

 - Children should never reply to anyone in anger.

 - When bullied online, remember to tell children to “stop, block and tell.”
 Stop replying, block the sender and tell someone.
 Similar rules apply to text messages.

 - Messages should be saved and shown to a trusted adult.

 - Be a friend — children that know someone is being cyberbullied should be encouraged to let a parent know.

 - Parents should consider reporting the cyberbullying to local law enforcement authorities.